beemarie/10mintutorials/containers/README.md

 1. IBM Cloud Account

-## Provision an Instance of Cloud Object Storage and create a new bucket
+## Provision an instance of Cloud Object Storage and create a new bucket

 1. From the IBM Cloud catalog, select [Object Storage](https://cloud.ibm.com/objectstorage/create).
 1. Give your service instance a name.